 Pantry Staple Ingredients is a term that I use A LOT on here, and that's because they are the most basic, multipurpose ingredients you can possibly keep stocked on your shelves.
+Here are some frugal pantry staples to keep in your home.

 Whether they can be stored long term, are found in a can or in a box, or are kept in the fridge/freezer, these ingredients can help you make just about anything.